-Zagi is the brainchild of Jerry Teisan, an avid RC modeller and aviator originally from Venice, California.
+Zagi is the brainchild of Jerry Teisan, an avid RC modeler and aviator originally from Venice, California.
 After assembling and refining his model airplane designs, Jerry branched out with his brother Joe and started Zagi back in the early 1990s.
 At the time, the two were working in different countries in completely different industries, but both were looking for an out, and Zagi was their ticket.
 The business itself took off on its own from their living room.

 Jerry’s career is as varied as one can imagine.
 He was born with an innate understanding of machines.
 As a kid, he took apart things just to see how they worked.
 He started his career as an apprentice mechanic as a teen in the 1950s.
 Years later, he worked as a mechanic on high performance cars – Fiats, Porsches and Jaguars – which he repaired for the commercial market.
 The job led him to join a racing team in Florida as their chief mechanic.

 After that stint, he left the automotive world for that of art.
 He moved to New York City in the 1960s and began dabbling with photography.
 He started as a portrait photographer for Sears.
-On his own, he began photographing women in hair salons which gave him an into the world of fashion photography and theater headshots.
+On his own, he began photographing women in hair salons which gave him an into the world of fashion photography and theater head shots.
 It was during this time that Jerry began making model airplanes.

 Joe too has had an eclectic career.
 He quit school in the 11th grade mainly out of boredom and joined the Marines to fulfill his obligatory Universal Military Training.
 It was 1953, and he was only 17.